orla11/langchain-docs-helper/README.md

 # Overview

-**LangChain Documentation Helper** is a Python project that uses LangChain to gather information out of LangChain official documentation.
-It uses Pinecone as a vector store for all the langchain documentation embeddings, the ConversationalRetrievalChain to interact with the embeddings via user prompt, a chat history and streamlit as the frontend.
+**LangChain Documentation Helper** is a Python project that uses LangChain to gather information out of *LangChain* official documentation.
+It uses *Pinecone* as a vectorstore for the embeddings, the *ConversationalRetrievalChain* to interact with the embeddings via user prompt (with *chat_history*) and *streamlit* as the frontend.

 # Getting Started